nishantpainter/articles/programming-paradigms/structured-programming.md

 It enables the control of program flow to determine the execution of instruction in a certain manner.
 The three main category of control structure are as follows :

 Sequence : Providing a sequence of instructions to allow the computer execute them in the provided order for achieving results.

+Selection : Allowing the selection of a flow from the list of available flow.
+This is usually done based on some condition that is evaluated to decide the next executing flow of a program.
+Keywords such as if...else expresses selection.